clemencerds/clemencerds/README.md

 # 👋 Hi, I’m Clémence

-I’m a curious, adaptable, and passionate **front-end developer** with a background full of twists — from being a specialty coffee passionate barista to running my own freelance business as a tour guide, creating websites, mastering SEO, and now: writing code that solves real problems.
+I’m a curious, adaptable, and passionate **front-end developer** with a background full of twists — from being a specialty coffee barista to running my own freelance business as a tour guide, creating websites, mastering SEO, and now: writing code that solves real problems.

 ## 🌱 My Journey Into Code